Toki Pona

-Toki Pona (/ˈtoʊki ˈpoʊnə/; toki pona, (Note: When writing in Toki Pona, capital letters are used only for proper names, such as the names of people.) /tok/, translated as 'the language of good') is a philosophical and artistic constructed language designed for its small vocabulary, simplicity, and ease of acquisition.
+Toki Pona (/ˈtoʊ.ki ˈpoʊ.nə/; toki pona, (Note: When writing in Toki Pona, capital letters are used only for proper names, such as the names of people.) /tok/, lit. 'the language of good') is a philosophical and artistic constructed language designed for its small vocabulary, simplicity, and ease of acquisition.
 It was created by Canadian translator and polyglot Sonja Lang with the stated purpose of simplifying her thoughts and communication.
 The first drafts were published online in 2001, while the complete form was published in the 2014 book Toki Pona: The Language of Good (referred to as lipu pu in Toki Pona).
-Lang also released a supplementary dictionary, the Toki Pona Dictionary (referred to as lipu ku), in July 2021, describing the language as used by its community of speakers.
+Lang also released the Toki Pona Dictionary (lipu ku), in July 2021, describing the language as used by its community of speakers.
 In 2024, a third book was released, a Toki Pona adaptation of The Wonderful Wizard of Oz, written in Sitelen Pona.

 Toki Pona is an isolating language with only 14 phonemes and an underlying feature of minimalism.
 It focuses on simple, near-universal concepts to maximize expression from very few words.
 In Toki Pona: The Language of Good, Lang presents around 120 words, while the later Toki Pona Dictionary lists 137 "essential" words and a small number of less-used ones.
-(Note: Prior to the publication of Toki Pona: The Language of Good, the language grew to 118 words.
+(Note: Prior to the publication of Toki Pona: The Language of Good, the language grew to 118 root words.
 Between then and the publication of Toki Pona Dictionary, varying counts were given for the number of words in the former (nimi pu, lit. 'words of the official Toki Pona book'), ranging between 120 and 125.
 The Toki Pona Dictionary added 16 new "essential" words (nimi ku suli, lit. 'important dictionary words'), and states on its back cover that there are a total of 137.
 It also includes several less-used words (nimi ku pi suli ala or nimi ku lili, lit. 'dictionary words of little importance').)
-Its words are easy to pronounce across language backgrounds, which allows it to serve as a bridge of sorts for people of different cultures.
+Its words are easy to pronounce across language backgrounds, which allows it to serve as a bridge for people of different cultures.
 However, it was not created as an international auxiliary language.
 Partly inspired by Taoist philosophy, the language is designed to help users concentrate on basic things and to promote positive thinking, in accordance with the Sapir–Whorf hypothesis.
 Despite the small vocabulary, speakers can understand and communicate, mainly relying on context, combinations of words, and expository sentences to express more specific meanings.

 After its initial creation, a small community of speakers developed in the early 2000s.
 While activity mainly takes place online in chat rooms, on social media, and in other online groups, there have been a few organized in-person meetups.